pycroscopy/atomai/README.md

 <p align="justify">
 <br>

 AtomAI has two main modules: *atomnet* and *atomstat*.
-The *atomnet* allows training a neural network with just one line of code and making a prediction with a trained model (which wil take 2 lines of code).
-The *atomstat* takes the atomnet predictions and performs statistical analysis of the features asssociated with identified atoms and defects.
+The *atomnet* allows training a neural network with just one line of code and making a prediction with a trained model (which will take 2 lines of code).
+The *atomstat* takes the atomnet predictions and performs statistical analysis of the features asssociated with the identified atoms and defects.

 Here is an example of how one can train a neural network for atom/defect finding with essentially one line of code: